Ttttt47/UKBioCoin/README.md

 swr.cn-east-3.myhuaweicloud.com/ukbiocoin/ukbiocoin_full@sha256:9ac4148b6ec997d312fb4d56918bde36c3cef473146fbcc307f3fd3457aa3f47
 ```

-## Running UKBioCoin in command line
+## Running the updated UKBioCoin core in command line

+The commands in this section require UKBioCoin to be built from the current source code; they are not supported by the Docker images above.

 Here is an example using UKBioCoin in command line.
 ```{bash}
 UKBioCoin --file test_data/sam \